whipplelabs/tinkercell/README.txt

 5. Run cmake-gui

-6. In the cmake-gui, select the ~/tinkercell/trunk folder for the source folder and ~/tinkercell/trunk/BUILD as the binary folder
+6. In the cmake-gui, select the tinkercell/trunk folder for the source folder and tinkercell/trunk/BUILD as the binary folder

 7. Run "Configure".
 When you run the first time, you will be asked to select the compiler you want to use.

-8. If libxml2 is not found, set the following manually (using the Add Entry button in cmake-gui):
-         1. LIBXML2_INCLUDE_DIR = /usr/include/libxml2
-         2. LIBXML2_LIBRARIES = /usr/lib/libxml2.so.2.7.5   (or whichever file you have)
-    In Windows, TinkerCell comes with libxml2 libraries, so this step will not be needed

-9. Run "Configure" a few times until all the redness disappears
+Select the one that suits you.
+For Windows, MinGW seems to work best, but you are welcome to try Visual Studio.

+8. This step only applies if you want embedded Octave or Python.
+In the CMake window, change the "Simple View" to "Grouped View".
+This will help you identify whether or not all the directories or libraries that are needed were found.
+If you want embedded Python and Octave, enable them under the EMBED group.
+In the PYTHON group, check that the libraries and include directories are found.
+If they are not found, you will have to set them.
+Do that save for the OCTAVE group.

+9. If any of the entried in the CMake window are highlighted in red, run "Configure" again.

 10. Run "Generate".
-This will create the makefile or the project file, depending on the compiler you selected
+This will create the makefile or the project file, depending on the compiler you selected in step 7.

 11. Go to the ~/tinkercell/trunk/BUILD folder

-12. Run "make package" or open the project file and compile (this will take time).
+12. Run "make package" or open the project file and build the "package" project (this will take time).
-     MAC ONLY: Just do "make" because "make package" does not do package correctly.
+     MAC ONLY: Just do "make" because "make package" does not package correctly.

 13. MAC ONLY: After performing make, go to the bin folder and do "source do_name_change.sh"